pgporada/docker-presentation/presentation.md

 ### Cleanup

 Docker images can eat up a lot of space, especially if you're constantly rebuilding and tagging.
+This size though is
 ```
 $ docker images
 REPOSITORY                              TAG                  IMAGE ID            CREATED             SIZE